This is just a random photo challenge I made up for myself, and you’re welcome to join in if you like!

 The weather was finally cool enough to take pictures of the sweater being worn.
 And no, I didn’t ask him to put a book in front of his face; he did that all on his own.
 It was delightfully silly, though!

-Early last spring I ordered yarn from Peace Fleece for a sweater for myself and asked my son what his sweater for this winter should be like.
-“It should have Totoro on it,” he said.
-And so I contemplated how to make him a sweater which would look nice without the Totoros on it (in case he changed his mind) and how to construct it.
+Early last spring I ordered yarn from Peace Fleece for a sweater for myself and asked my kid what the sweater for this winter should be like.
+“It should have Totoro on it,” was the anser.
+And so I contemplated how to make a sweater which would look nice without the Totoros on it (in case) and how to construct it.

 I ended up deciding to knit the Seamless Saddle Shoulder sweater from Barbara Walker’s Knitting from the Top.
 The sweater has set in sleeves that are knit as you go, which makes it fit well.
 The instructions in here are not step by step, but are infinitely adjustable.